Methoxy polyethylene glycol-epoetin beta: Patent infringement claims

-A U.S. Federal Appeals Court ruled in September 2009, that Mircera infringes a patent held by Amgen Inc. The court refused to lift an injunction entered in the fall of 2008 which barred Roche from selling Mircera in the United States.
-However, the injunction has since expired and Mircera is available on the US market since 2015.
+A U.S. Federal Appeals Court ruled in September 2009, that Mircera infringed a patent held by Amgen Inc. The court refused to lift an injunction entered in the fall of 2008 which barred Roche from selling Mircera in the United States.
+The injunction has since expired and Mircera has been available on the U.S. market since 2015.

 Controversies

 Use in sports

-Mircera can reportedly replace traditional erythropoietin drugs as blood doping agent in endurance sports.
+Mircera can reportedly replace traditional erythropoietin drugs as a blood doping agent in endurance sports.
 The drug appears to fall under section S2 of the list of substances officially prohibited - in competition and out of competition - in France and by the World Anti-Doping Agency.

 In July 2008, Italian bicycle racer Riccardo Riccò was disqualified from the Tour de France after reports that a urine sample tested positive for Mircera.
 There had not previously been any public acknowledgment that a test for the new drug was being administered, or had even been developed yet.
 The Tour de France testing was done under the auspices of the French Cycling Federation and the French Anti-Doping Agency, not the Union Cycliste Internationale.